DanielYuki/Pandora/README.md

 - **Plug & Play Adapters**: Swap messaging platforms and AI agents by changing one line
 - **Multiple AI Backends**: Support for OpenAI, gRPC, HTTP REST, and GraphQL agents
 - **CLI Mode**: Interactive terminal interface for testing and development
+- **Code Quality**: Biome for formatting/linting and TypeScript for type safety

 ## 🏗️ Architecture